ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 Distributed Multi-node Training
 -------------------------------

-You can scale out your training onto multiple nodes without making any modifications to your training code.
-To train across a cluster, simply make sure that the Ray cluster is started.
+You can scale your training to multiple nodes without making any modifications to your training code.

+To train across a cluster, first make sure that the Ray cluster is started.
 You can start a Ray cluster `via the Ray cluster launcher <autoscaling.html>`_ or `manually <using-ray-on-a-cluster.html>`_.

-In your program, you'll need to connect to this cluster via ``ray.init``:
+Then, in your program, you'll need to connect to this cluster via ``ray.init``:

 .. code-block:: python

-    ray.init(address="auto")  # or a specific redis address.
+    ray.init(address="auto")  # or a specific redis address of the form "ip-address:port"

 After connecting, you can scale up the number of workers seamlessly across multiple nodes: